 2nd Annual Lost Shores Thunder Rally

-Thank you to Canso Area Development Association for sponsorship, to Stanfest for an amazing event site and music expertise, Canso Lions Club for food, our financial sponsors, Lost Shores Gallery for event management, Nova Scotia Dept of Transportation for beautiful windy oceanfront routes and of course the many locals for music, volunteers and enthusiastic support.
+Thank you to Stanfest for an amazing event site and music expertise.
+We’re also grateful to Canso Lions Club, the financial sponsors, Lost Shores Gallery for event management, Nova Scotia Dept of Transportation for beautiful windy oceanfront routes and of course the many locals for music, volunteers and enthusiastic support.